Balance Sheet: Definition, Example, and How to Analyze It

 Usage of the balance sheet

-The balance sheet is also key in evaluating financial ratios like financial leverage, debt-to-equity, return on assets, and current ratio.
-These ratios help assess a company’s efficiency, solvency, and overall performance compared to industry benchmarks.
+The balance sheet is useful for evaluating financial ratios such as financial leverage, debt-to-equity, return on assets, and current ratio.
+These ratios help you to determine the efficiency of your business, as well as its solvency in relation to others in the market.

 Limitations of the Balance Sheet